 5 Career Areas Worth Considering in Jacksonville, Florida

 What if you could train and work in a place with a low cost of living, short commute times, fantastic year-round weather, and 90 miles of beaches to boot?
-It's no wonder that Jacksonville is the second most popular U.S. city for Americans to move to.1 This part of Florida offers impressive economic opportunities and outstanding recreation and entertainment options along with laid-back Southern hospitality.
-And with a workforce that's four years younger than the state average, Jacksonville is a great place to begin a career.2
+It's no wonder that Jacksonville is the second most popular U.S. city for Americans to move to.
+This part of Florida offers impressive economic opportunities and outstanding recreation and entertainment options along with laid-back Southern hospitality.
+And with a workforce that's four years younger than the state average (according to the JAXUSA Partnership), Jacksonville is a great place to begin a career.

 Some job sectors with a bright future include: